Why Narrative Is Infrastructure, Not Messaging

 Messaging may introduce a narrative.
 But organizational behavior ultimately determines whether it holds.

-Narrative as Institutional Signal
+Narrative as institutional signal

 Every organization continuously emits signals.